Randall T. Thomsen

 Biography

-Randall Thomsen has a well-deserved reputation as a creative litigator, handling cases in state and federal courts.
-He has deep experience in complex civil litigation, class action and multiparty litigation, and employment law.
+Randall Thomsen has a well-deserved reputation as a creative litigator, handling a broad array of cases in both state and federal courts.
+With over 29 years of practice, he has deep experience in complex civil litigation, class action and multiparty litigation, business and shareholder disputes, mass tort claims, and employment law.

 Randall previously served on the Washington State Bar Association’s Judicial Review Committee and was a member of the Lewis Powell Chapter of the Inns of the Court.